 Network = Knowledge

-As a small shop leader you have many hats to wear and your entrepreneurial spirit will guide most of your decision-making.
+As a leader of a small development shop you have many hats to wear and your entrepreneurial spirit will guide most of your decision-making.
 But, there will be strategy junctures or other complex donor issues that will arise that fall outside your prior experience.
 Some of the most valuable information you will receive will be through your network of fundraising, marketing, and management professionals.

 Start with who you know.
 Look through your LinkedIn contacts for development or marketing professionals in larger organizations in your city that have a lot of people in the office.
 The size of the larger organization removes any threat of competition, and most development directors are happy to share insight.
 Treat them to coffee or lunch.
 If this person cannot help with your issue, ask who can.
 I have found that seasoned professionals in larger organizations are generous with their time and expertise if you are gracious, use their information wisely, and don’t overstay your welcome.